DanSimWorld/MasniOrganizer/README.md

 - Family members that are shared will be shown here and access can be revoked at any time.

 ### Acknowledgment:
-   The app is a one man project and fully created by me: Daniel Christiani
+   The app is a one man project and fully created by me: Daniel C

 # Terms of Use and Privacy Policy